Choose Your Treatment

 - Impacted teeth

-After your free initial consultation, Dr. Ryan and Dr. Eaton will talk to you about which treatment would be right for you based on your unique needs and smile goals.
+After your first free consultation, Dr. Ryan and Dr. Eaton will talk to you about which treatment would work best for you based on your unique needs, lifestyle, and smile goals.

 Fixed Vs. Removable Appliances